ansible/lightbulb/facilitator/README.md

 #### Presentation Deck

-For a basic linux server automation use DECK FILE HERE and only navigate to the right.
+For a basic linux server automation use `decks/ansible-essentials.html` and only navigate to the right.
 Going down will take you through the more in-depth content and workshops of the Ansible Essentials Hands-on Workshop.

 #### Examples & Workshops